JoeKarlsson/bechdel-test/README.md

     npm install

-Start up your local mongo server

-    mongod

-Configure Mongo, and create a new Mongo collection called `bechdelTest`:

-    mongo
-    use bechdelTest

-Quit out of the mongo shell, and you should now be ready to spin up a development build of your new project:
+Start up Docker, and you should now be ready to spin up a development build of your new project:

     npm start